 Filing Wrongful Death Claims

-To file wrongful death claim, the personal representative of the decedents estate must work with a personal injury attorney in Massachusetts who understands the statutes that apply to wrongful death.
+To file wrongful death claim, the personal representative of the decedents estate must work with a personal injury attorney in Burlington who understands the statutes that apply to wrongful death.
 Should the decedent not have a will at the time of their death, the probate court will appoint a person to bring the claim.
 A successful suit that results in damages awarded will be distributed according to the laws of the Commonwealth of Massachusetts.

 What You Have to Prove